2X MATCH: 2X MATCH: There's still time to make your year-end gift and DOUBLE your impact on lifesaving research.

 Clear Search

-BCRF investigators are advancing our understanding of breast cancer in women under 50 and improving treatment
+BCRF investigators are advancing our understanding of — and improving treatment for — breast cancer in women under 50

 Anyone who has breast tissue can develop breast cancer, but age—along with being a woman—is one of the main risk factors.
-Most breast cancers occur in women aged 50 or older, with rates peaking between the ages of 64 and 74.
-But now, doctors are seeing more and more younger women with breast cancer, for reasons that remain unclear.
+Most breast cancers occur in women aged 50 or older, with rates of new diagnosis peaking between the ages of 64 and 74.
+But now, doctors are seeing more and more younger women get breast cancer, for reasons that remain unclear.

 Although breast cancer in younger women is still uncommon, experts are alarmed by the uptick in cases.
-While breast cancer deaths in women have decreased by 58 percent in the last 40 years, women under 40 at diagnosis are nearly 40 percent more likely to die from their breast cancer than women over 40.
-Breast cancer is the leading cause of cancer death in women aged 20 to 49 in the United States.
+While breast cancer deaths in women have decreased by 58 percent in the last 40 years, women under 40 at diagnosis are nearly 40 percent more likely to die from breast cancer than women over 40.
+Breast cancer is also the leading cause of cancer death in women aged 20 to 49 in the United States.
+And a recent report from the American Cancer Society found that cancer incidence rates in women under 50 are now 82 percent higher than those in men under 50—a trend that’s been driven by increases in breast cancer.

-What we know about breast cancer in younger women so far
+Understanding the rise of breast cancer in younger women

 Scientists can’t say for certain why breast cancer incidence is on the rise among younger women, but studies by BCRF researchers and others have identified several factors that contribute to the trend: